Property

 It’s not unheard of for tenants to simply stop paying rent either.
 Yes, there are rules in place to remove troublemakers from properties when required, and similarly there are insurance products on the market that can limit the damage caused, but that doesn’t mean it doesn’t take time, effort and money to get things back to normal.

-A quick look at UK history tells us house prices usually go up.
-However, that is not always the case.
-From time to time house prices have been known to go down and though rare, they have on occasion crashed hard.
-There are certain types of property in certain areas of the UK that are priced lower than they were in 2008.
-That’s 13 years and counting of negative prices for some buy to let investors.
+And just because on average over the long term house prices tend to go up that is not always the case.
+From time to time prices have been known to go down and though rare, they have on occasion crashed hard.
+There are certain types of property in certain areas of the UK that are priced lower than they were in 2007.

 Another risk associated with buy to let is legislation.
 The government is forever tinkering with policies that can impact buy to let ownership.
 Two recent examples, being the fact that mortgage interest is no longer deductible from rental income before tax, and stamp duty has been increased.
 (Both of which we discuss in more details below).